dedecube/dedecube-docs/src/getting-started/flutter.md

    fvm use <version>
    ```

-2. **Update IDE Settings**: For Visual Studio Code, set the Flutter SDK path to use FVM.
+2. **Update IDE Settings**: Set the Flutter SDK path to use FVM.
 Modify your `settings.json` to include:

     ```json
    {